 Imagine transporting the sights and sounds of a 19th-century village right into your 21st-century classroom.
-Students will climb aboard a whaling ship and travel the world while never leaving the school grounds!
 Mystic Seaport Educators bring the Museum’s collections to your class through a variety of programs.
 Activities can be tailored for multiple age groups and are designed for classroom-sized groups.

 A Sailor’s Life

-Using artifacts, primary documents and historical photographs from Mystic Seaport’s collections, a Museum educator guides students as they unpack a sailor’s sea chest.
-Young people use the objects in the sea chest like clues, piecing together a picture of what a sailor’s life would have been like more than 100 years ago.
+Grades Pre-K–1: Using artifacts, primary documents and historical photographs from Mystic Seaport’s collections, a Museum educator guides students as they unpack a sailor’s sea chest.
+Young people use the objects in the sea chest like clues, piecing together a picture of what a sailor’s life would have been like more than 150 years ago.

 Life in a Seaport Town